 My rating: 4 stars

 A Natural History of Dragons, the first book in The Memoirs of Lady Trent series by Marie Brennan, is a fantasy and adventure story with prominent scientific and anthropological strands.
-Throughout the novel many remarks are made about how difficult it was for a woman to be truly accepted by the scientific community.
-Even though the story takes place in a fictional world, it highly resembles our own some centuries ago, just with dragons flying in the skies.
+Throughout the novel, many remarks are made about how difficult it was for a woman to be truly accepted by the scientific community.
+Even though the story takes place in a fictional world, it highly resembles our own some centuries ago, just with dragons flying in the sky.

 Lady Trent tells in the first person the story of how she became a famous and respected dragon naturalist.
 Isabella was the only daughter in a set of six children and wasn’t known for her ladylike ways.
 She first became obsessed with all animals with wings.
 Her special interest in dragons began while reading the book ‘A Natural History of Dragons’ by Sir Richard Edgeworth.

 Her first reckless adventure took place still in Scirland, where she was born and grew up, when she was 14 years old.
 Dressed as a boy, she managed to take part in the hunt for a wolf-drake, because she wanted to see it alive and not already dead.
 From the beginning of the story, we realise that she has always been adventurous, curious, intelligent, a little reckless, but kind-hearted.